psevestre/openid-fapi/Financial_API_Simple_HTTP_Message_Integrity_Protocol.md

  - `htm` - the HTTP method of the HTTP request that caused the HTTP response
  - `htu` - the HTTP URI of the HTTP request, without query and fragment parts, that caused the HTTP response

+#### 5.2.4 `htsc` - HTTP Response Status Code

+The value of the `htsc` claim is a JSON numeric value with the status code of the HTTP response that carries the `DPoP` header.

 ### 5.3 Signing HTTP Requests